Your shopping cart is empty!

 2: REMEMBER YOU’RE HUMAN!

 Humans make mistakes.
 We can also learn from them, as we discovered above.
 It’s very easy to be hard on yourself for not achieving perfection.
 But there is much to be learned on the journey you are making.
-Remember why you set your New Year’s Resolution to begin with.
+Remember why you set your intention or goal to begin with.
 Remember how much it means to you.
 Remember why you want to achieve it.
 Go easy on yourself and resolve to get back on track immediately.

 3: CHOOSE A CHAMPION